Why Some People Sleep Better With Another Person In Bed

 Advertisement

 The same rules don't apply for babies, though.
-The American Academy of Pediatrics advises against co-sleeping, or sleeping with an infant in bed with you.
+The American Academy of Pediatrics advises against co-sleeping, or sleeping with an infant in your bed.
 Some co-sleeping advocates claim that babies and parents sleep better when they're in bed together, but the vast majority of experts agree that the danger of a sleep-related death is much too high.

 But if you're looking for consensual couple's sleeping?
 It's usually perfectly safe, even if it can be a little uncomfortable.